fracgawd/kitti_motion_compensation/README.md

 # KITTI Motion Compensation Library
 Correction of measurement motion distortion is critical for accurate algorithm development and benchmarking.
 The Kitti Motion Compensation package provides an interface to motion compensate the Kitti dataset Velodyne lidar pointcloud using vehicle odometry and timing data.

-A nice way to visualize this effect is to project the pointcloud onto the image before and after motion compensation.
+A nice way to visualize the motion compensation effect is to project the pointcloud onto the image before and after motion compensation.
 As you can see pointclouds line up much better after motion compensation.

-"Wow" | Look at that bike! |  The compensated person is much happier :-------------------------:|:-------------------------:|:-------------------------:
+"Wow... makes sense" | Look at that bike! |  The compensated person is much happier :-------------------------:|:-------------------------:|:-------------------------:
 ![](assets/frame_1_left_scene.gif) |  ![](assets/frame_1_right_scene.gif) | ![](assets/frame_2_right_scene.gif)